Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 Facebook will process the request within a few days, but it could take a few weeks, so be on the lookout for their reply.

-According to Twitter, they approve “account types maintained by users in music, acting, fashion, government, politics, religion, journalism, media, sports, business, and other key interest areas.”
+According to Twitter, verification indicates an “account of public interest.
+Typically this includes accounts maintained by users in music, acting, fashion, government, politics, religion, journalism, media, sports, business, and other key interest areas.”

-So if your account doesn’t fit into any of these areas, trying to verify it is kind of pointless.
+So if your account doesn’t fit into any of these areas, trying to verify it is pointless.

 But if you do, Twitter gives some verification tips to increase your chances of getting verified.